felixbur/nkululeko/paper/paper.md

 `Nkululeko` [@nkululeko:2022] is open-source software written in Python and hosted on GitHub.
 It is predominantly a framework for audio-based machine learning explorations without the need to write Python code, and is strongly based on machine learning packages like sklearn [@scikit-learn:2011] and pytorch [@torch:2020].
 The main features are: training and evaluation of labelled speech databases with state-of-the-art machine learning approach and acoustic feature extractors, a live demonstration interface, and the possibility to store databases with predicted labels.
-Based on this, the framework can be used to check on bias in databases by exploring correlations of target labels, like, e.g. depression or diagnosis, with predicted, or additionally given, labels like age, gender, STOI, SDR, or MOS.
+Based on this, the framework can be used to check on bias in databases by exploring correlations of target labels, like, e.g. depression or diagnosis, with predicted, or additionally given, labels like age, gender, signal distortion ratio or mean opinion score.

+# How does it work?

 `nkululeko` is a command line tool written in Python, best used in conjunction with the Visual Studio code editor (but can be run stand-alone).
 To use it, a text editor is needed to edit the experiment configuration.
 You would then run `nkululeko` like this:
 ```